SizzleUnrlsd/TekSH/README.md

 - [ ] Fix : Improved cleaning after each fork
 - [ ] Improve : improved builtin history
 - [ ] Impairment : depreciation of wildcard and builtin history

+1.7.8
+- [ ] Fix : SIGINT signal with prompt management
+- [ ] Feat : C++ code available in plugins
+- [ ] Feat : control management + Z (not yet finished)
+- [ ] Improve : improve plugins by adding command line arguments
+- [ ] Refactor : exclusion of certain libraries when they are not needed

 ## Contributing